Jeff Minter: Return to console games

 In December 2022, Minter announced that he had been contracted to produce a complete and up-to-date version of Atari's abandoned 1982 prototype arcade machine Akka Arrh, the original version of which had become available to the wider public as part of the recently published collection Atari 50: The Anniversary Celebration.
+In 2023, Digital Eclipse announced that they would be compiling 42 of Minter's games and releasing them as Llamasoft: The Jeff Minter Story, the second entry in their Gold Master Series.

 Other appearances

 Minter appeared in the interactive film Black Mirror: Bandersnatch, released in December 2018.
 The film is based around the 1980s video game industry in the United Kingdom; Minter played Jerome F. Davies, the author of the titular Bandersnatch novel, who murdered his wife.

 Minter also contributed to the documentary film From Bedrooms to Billions.

 Minter appears extremely briefly as a background character in Ashens and the Polybius Heist.